 Duncan Andrews: “Home cooking (a new skill I seem to have acquired) and walks in green spaces have become increasingly precious at this time.”

 Larissa Hirst: “I like to think about what we can do once we are back to some form of normality, so I’ve wrote a list of activities to do in the near future to give me a bit of perspective.”

 10. Do something for others, even if it’s small

 Kirsty Garner: “Go over and above for a neighbour.
 My neighbour above (never spoken to) dropped her pen onto my balcony.
 I wrapped it up in anti-bac wipe and left it outside her door with a note introducing myself.
 A few days later I had a note from her with some chocolate saying thanks and how my note cheered her up.
 It made me feel great!”

-PS At the start of the year, we held four workshops during a wellbeing day.
+PS Before Covid-19, we held four workshops during a wellbeing day.
 You can find out more about the day, and the takeaways from it here.